mmcgarry13/Color-My-World/README.md

 Successes include deploying our project through github-pages and the program successfully displaying coordinating colors with based on the selected hexcode.

+Future Ideas
+* hover over svg logo
+* directions to clear favorites / a button to clear favorites

 ## Contributing

 Joshua Hensley [(image-2.png)]